TLC Marketing Explains the Importance of Relationship Marketing on Corporate Review

 Great customer experiences correspond with retention, enrichment and brand advocacy, but it’s not easy for brands to build and deliver these differentiated experiences for customers.
 The unique way in which TLC uses customer insights and partnership networks to deliver personalized experiences exceeds the customers’ expectations and develops emotionally relevant brand experiences.

 Mark Johnson also adds, “It is very important today for brands to connect with their customers on an emotional level.
 It’s hard to attain, but once you have that emotional connection, you have a very loyal and engaged audience, and having that is very important from a financial respect for brands.”

 The traditional approaches to loyalty and CRM aren’t cutting it anymore.
 Customers are smarter and are looking for more than just points, coupons and discounts.
 Incorporating experiential benefits that engage customers at an emotional level is the smarter approach with a proven lift in sales and rise in brand advocacy and loyalty.

 Paul Lazarus, Agency Director for TLC Marketing US provides the insight, “Cutting prices, coupons and traditional ways of driving sales volume do not create long-term relationships.
 We buy brands because of how they make us feel, not just for the needs they meet.
-We create the opportunity for brands to have a role and relevancy in the lives of consumers that goes way beyond the point of purchase.”
+We create the opportunity for bands to have a role and relevancy in the lives of consumers that goes way beyond the point of purchase,”